Nova Sich: Destruction

 In early June 1775, by order of Catherine II, the Nova Sich was destroyed, and the liberty of the Zaporozhian Army was annulled.
 After the end of the Russo-Turkish War (1768-1774), in which the Zaporozhian Cossacks took an active part, Lieutenant General Peter Tekeli led 10 infantry, 13 Russian Cossack, 8 cavalry regular regiments, 20 hussars, and 17 Picker squadrons to the Sich.
-Despite the small number, the Cossacks appealed to the Kosh Ataman Peter Kalnyshevsky for permission to defend himself to death.
+Despite the small number, the Cossacks appealed to the Kish otaman Petro Kalnyshevskyi for permission to defend himself to death.
 However, wealthy officers advised Koshov to give in without any conditions; in addition, the priest of the Sich Church of the Intercession, Volodymyr Sokalsky, began to ask that they avoid fratricide.
-In the end, the Kosh Ataman surrendered Sich without a fight.
-On June 4, 1775, the Nova (Pidpilnenska) Sich passed away.
+In the end, the Kish otaman surrendered Sich without a fight.
+On June 4, 1775, the Nova (Pidpilnenska) Sich ceased to exist.

-On the site of the Sich the village of Pokrovske later appeared, which in the 1950s was submerged under the waters of the artificial Kakhovka Reservoir.
+On the site of the Sich, the village of Pokrovske later appeared, which in the 1950s was submerged under the waters of the artificial Kakhovka Reservoir.
+The reservoir was drained following the destruction of the Kakhovka Dam in 2023.